Roberto Merhi: Career

 Merhi competing at the opening round of the 2009 Formula 3 Euro Series at Hockenheim.

-Merhi was born in Castellón de la Plana, Spain to Brazilian parents of Lebanese descent.
+Merhi was born in Castellón de la Plana, Spain to a Brazilian father of Lebanese descent and a Spanish mother of Austrian descent.

 Formula Renault

-In 2007, Merhi mainly competed in Italian Formula Renault and the Formula Renault Eurocup, finishing 4th and 18th respectively.
-In 2008 he competed in the West European Series, where he was runner-up, and he finished 4th in the Eurocup.
+In 2007, Merhi mainly competed in Italian Formula Renault and the Formula Renault Eurocup, finishing fourth and 18th respectively.
+In 2008, he competed in the West European Series, where he was runner-up, and he finished fourth in the Eurocup.
 He also did five races in the Spanish Formula Three Championship.